Skip to content

 Categories Anomalies

 Anomalies can be classified into different categories based on their status and actions taken.
-These categories include All, Active, Acknowledged, and Archived anomalies.
+These categories include Open and Archived anomalies.
 Managing anomalies effectively helps in maintaining data integrity and ensuring quick response to issues.

 all-anomalies all-anomalies